randomwangran/CMP/README.md

 I am interested in everything.

-And I like to use git to track everything.
+And I like to use git to track everything_.

 It is good for me.